chipxsd/stream-based-sync/stream-based-sync.md

 A lot of distributed databases are married to this idea, their performance is better, when you don't mutate existing records.
-In the [NoSQL](https://en.wikipedia.org/wiki/NoSQL) world, more specifically in column-oriented databases, data structure is (naively) considered as a table with ever growing rows.
-Unfortunately our data might not be replicated in the same manner across all distributed database nodes and clusters -- there's no way to guarantee the same order in them as values get written, this is due to the concept known as
+In the [NoSQL](https://en.wikipedia.org/wiki/NoSQL) world, more specifically in column-oriented databases, the data structure is (naively) considered as a table with ever growing rows.
+Unfortunately, our data might not be replicated in the same manner across all distributed database nodes and clusters -- there's no way to guarantee the same order in them as values get written, this is due to the concept known as